dacosta-github/udacity-mle/Capstone-Project/README.md

 #### Notes

 * Requirements for ```02_data_exploration.ipynb``` assume that in the folder ```/dataset``` there is the csv file with the raw data (called complainsb.csv).
 You can download it [here](https://files.consumerfinance.gov/ccdb/complaints.csv.zip), or run notebook ```01_data_collection.ipynb```.
+* Requirements for running the application, assume that in the folder ``webapps/models`` there are 3 files generated through the notebook ``06_deployment_model.ipynb`.
+The files are already in the folder.
+* The references which supported this draft can be found in the final report.